 - 500 g/ 1.1 lb / 4 cups powdered milk

 - 100 ml/ 3.4 fl.oz/ scant ½ cup water

 - 400 g/ 14.1 oz/ 2 cups sugar

-To make the syrup give the water and the sugar to a medium pot.
+- To make the syrup place water and sugar into a medium pot.
 Bring to a boil and simmer stirring until the sugar dissolves and a light syrup is formed.

-If using nuts, you could either mix them into the chocolate before giving the mixture to the dish or stick them into the chocolate after you put that into the casserole dish.
+- If using nuts, you could either mix them into the chocolate before adding the mixture to the dish or sprinkle them over the chocolate in the dish.

-Cover the chocolate with more cling film, let it cool completely on the counter and then place in the fridge until set.
+- Cover with cling film, let cool completely on the counter and then place in the fridge until set.
 It will take about 2 hours.